Rxmeez/Frogger-Game-Arcade/README.md

 # Frogger Arcade Game

 One of the main projects for Udacity Front-End Web Development Nanodegree.
-Its a Classic Arcade Game, if you could like to play my version of this game please click on the link below.
+Its a Classic Arcade Game, if you would like to play my version of this game please click on the link below.

 [Frogger Arcade Game](https://rxmeez.github.io/Frogger-Game-Arcade/)